Berliner Verkehrsbetriebe: History

 The Berliner Verkehrs Aktiengesellschaft was formed in 1928, by the merger of the Allgemeine Berliner Omnibus AG (the operator of the city's buses), the Gesellschaft für Elektrische Hoch- und Untergrundbahnen (the operator of the U-Bahn) and the Berliner Straßenbahn-Betriebs-GmbH (the operator of the city's trams).
 On 1 January 1938, the company was renamed Berliner Verkehrs-Betriebe, but the acronym BVG was retained.

 In 1933, the State Commissioner for Berlin, Julius Lippert, appointed the NSDAP politician and later Waffen SS soldier Johannes Engel as head of the BVG Supervisory Board.
 The board of directors and most of the senior staff were dismissed or disempowered.
 During World War II, the BVG used some 4000 forced laborers, for whom the company built its own barracks camp.

 From 1 August 1949, the BVG networks in West Berlin and East Berlin were operated separately.
 The two operators were originally known as BVG (West) and BVG (Ost), but from 1 January 1969 the eastern operator was renamed as the Kombinat Berliner Verkehrsbetriebe or BVB.
 After the reunification of Berlin, the two operators were recombined into the Berliner Verkehrsbetriebe on 1 January 1992.

 Prior to the division of Berlin, tram lines existed throughout the city, but BVG (West) abandoned all the tram lines in its part of the city, replacing them all by buses by 1967.
 However BVG (Ost) retained its tram lines, and on the reunification of Berlin the BVG inherited a considerable network of routes in the eastern half of Berlin.

 On 9 January 1984, BVG (West) took over the responsibility for operation of the S-Bahn services in West Berlin.
 This urban rail network had previously been operated in both halves of Berlin by the Deutsche Reichsbahn, the state rail operator of East Germany, but had been subject to a boycott in the west after the building of the Berlin Wall.
 With the reunification of Berlin, responsibility for the S-Bahn reverted to Deutsche Bahn AG (DBAG), the state rail operator of Germany.
 The S-Bahn is currently managed by the S-Bahn Berlin GmbH, a subsidiary company of DBAG.

 BVG (West) also took part in the Berlin M-Bahn project, an urban maglev system, in the period between 1984 and 1992.
 The project used a section of the U-Bahn right of way that was out of service due to the building of the Berlin Wall, and was dropped with the fall of that wall.

-During the division of East Berlin, numbering were set as follows: